The difference between Long and Short-sightedness

-If you’ve ever assumed long-sightedness is the ability to see far away but not up close and short-sightedness is just the opposite, you wouldn’t be the only one.
+If you’ve ever assumed long-sightedness is the ability to see far away but not up close.
+Whilst short-sightedness is the opposite, you wouldn’t be the only one.
 However, the difference between long- and short-sightedness is not as straightforward as one experience being the opposite of the other.

 A Little Bit of Eye Anatomy

-There are several anatomical components that are involved in the creation of vision, and this isn’t even going into the visual processing and interpretation that takes place in various parts of the brain.
+There are several anatomical components that are involved in the creation of vision.
+This isn’t even going into the visual processing and interpretation that takes place in various parts of the brain.
 From an anatomical perspective, to achieve sharp vision light must pass through:

-- The crystalline lens; this lens is suspended behind the iris with fibres known as zonular fibres, and are attached to a ring of ciliary muscle.
-This lens is able to change its shape and thereby change the focus of light by tensing or relaxing the ciliary muscles in a process called accommodation
+The crystalline lens.
+This lens is suspended behind the iris with fibres known as zonular fibres and attached to a ring of ciliary muscle.
+This lens is able to change its shape and thereby change the focus of light.
+By tensing or relaxing the ciliary muscles in a process called accommodation

-In a perfect eye, the degree of refraction (bending) of light through all the components mentioned above is matched to the physical length of the eyeball such that without any effort, when the eye is fully relaxed and looking into the distance, light will naturally focus to a sharp point right on the retina.
+In a perfect eye, the degree of refraction (bending) of light through all the components mentioned above matches the physical length of the eyeball.
+Such that without any effort, when the eye is fully relaxed and looking into the distance, light will naturally focus to a sharp point right on the retina.

 Refractive errors – such as long-sightedness and short-sightedness – arise when these factors do not match up.